100 Amazing Before and After Home Makeovers That Will Floor You

 Before: Vessel Sink Bathroom Refresh

 Remodel a small bathroom and make it feel bigger with a table-mounted vessel sink and wall mounted faucet.
 The vessel sink and wall-mount faucet cost more than standard off-the-shelf plumbing fixtures.
 But the combined cost of the table and plumbing fixtures we show is about the same as if you purchased a top-quality vanity cabinet, solid-surface vanity top and high-end faucet.
 And you’ll save at least half the cost of a professional bath remodel by doing the work yourself.
-We show you how to plumb and install a vessel sink.

 After: Vessel Sink Bathroom Refresh